a-schild/jave2/README.md

 ## More advanced examples

-#### Running the convertsion in a separate thread, so it can be aborted (only in version 2.4.3 and up)
+#### Running the conversion in a separate thread, so it can be aborted (only in version 2.4.3 and up)
 ``` JAVA
        ... prepare the encoder just as usual and then start it in a thread ...
        Runnable task = () -> {